Viewing properties is the most exciting part of buying a home.

 Speak to the agent on the viewing as a good local agent should be aware of plans to build new homes nearby or any proposals for local authority-led maintenance such as roadworks.

-Keep an eye out in the local paper for major planning applications, or speak to the local council to find out if anything is going though the planning process.
+Keep an eye out in the local paper for major planning applications or speak to the local council to find out if anything is going through the planning process.

 5. How much have other properties been selling for?

 Over-bidding on a property is an easy, yet costly mistake to make.

 Many buyers pay over the odds for properties simply through fear of losing them.

 Speak to the estate agent on the viewing and ask what other, similar properties in the area have been selling for and weigh the answer up against the asking price of the property you are looking at.